 ‘As a marketer, it’s all about understanding the customer’s needs.
 It’s about the strategy that we have.
 It’s about the marketing events and demand generation activities that we have linked to our plan.
 It’s about the customer experience.
 These four things should lead to only one thing: business growth.

 I don’t believe any organisation can be insular and win.
 We’ve got to open up.
 We’ve got to think about the ecosystem.
 We’ve got to bring partners in and work together as one team.
 Sometimes, you even have to work with the competition to get things done.

 Careers are non-linear.
 They never are, more so now than ever.
 Sometimes, you need to move sideways for what you believe is not a promotion but something that gives you a different skill set.
 It is not about you moving up every two or three years.
-It’s about what kind of experiences are you willing to take?’
+It’s about what kind of experiences you are willing to take.’

 VP of Marketing, APAC, Middle East, and Africa at Kerry Group

 Collaborate to succeed

 ‘It’s about putting the client first, understanding them, engaging them in a meaningful way, and doing all this together with a system.
 Partnership with sales leaders is a critical component of the way we do marketing events.